Yahoo Canada Web Search

 6. People also ask

-7. Mar 24, 2018 · This means that: If one star is magnitude 1 and another star magnitude 2, then the first star is about 2.512 times as bright as the second.
+7. Mar 24, 2018 · If one star is magnitude 1 and another star magnitude 2, then the first star is about 2.512 times as bright as the second.
 Stars differing by two magnitudes are a factor of 2.512 x 2.512 = 6.310 apart and so one is a bit more than six times brighter or fainter than the other.

 1. People also search for